Small Group Ministry

 A Different Way of Doing Church

-UUFR’s small group ministry program (also known as Fellowship Circles or covenant groups) deepens and broadens personal spiritual growth.
+UUFR’s small group ministry program includes Covenant Groups, Fellowship Circles, Affinity Groups, and deepens and broadens personal spiritual growth.

 Each meeting is focused on a spiritual or religious topic, such as sacred places, perfection, mothers, community, living simply, music, and healing.